• Skip to primary navigation

 You’ll notice that many of the ritual-type games involve mirrors.
 The idea is usually that by peering into the depths of its reflective surface, the mirror will somehow become a window, promising to show us ghouls, ghosts, or sometimes even glimpses of the future.
 Here’s the crazy thing: It’s not total bullshit.
 We do see things in the mirror when we play these sorts of games… just maybe not for the reasons those games would like us to think.

 In 1804, a Swiss physician, politician, and philosopher by the name of Ignaz Paul Vital Troxler discovered that if you stare at a single point for even a short period of time, other stimuli within proximity to that point will look to you like they’ve disappeared.
 This phenomenon is called Troxler’s fading or the Troxler Effect, and it’s incredibly easy to see in action.
-Try this: Focus your gaze on the black cross in the middle of the GIF seen below and stare at it for about 30 seconds.
+Try this: Focus your gaze on the black cross in the middle of the GIF seen here (warning: flashy lights at the link, so heads up for anyone with photosensitivities) and stare at it for about 30 seconds.

 Did the purple circles around the edge vanish?
 Gasp!
 It must be witchcraft!
 Or, y’know, just an optical illusion called the “lilac chaser.”
 You might also have seen a greenish dot circling its way around the image in a clockwise direction.
 Neat-o, right?